HKPolyU-UAV/E2ES/README.md

 ### Running End-To-End simulation
 #### 1. SLAM
 ##### A.
 You can use the FLVIS + MLMapping kit combination to run SLAM.
 Please refer to the respective repo, [FLVIS](https://github.com/HKPolyU-UAV/FLVIS) & [MLMap](https://github.com/HKPolyU-UAV/MLMapping) to build them.
+Also make sure that you safisfy their prerequisites.
 The launch file for E2ES are [here_FLVIS](https://github.com/HKPolyU-UAV/FLVIS/blob/master/launch/e2es/e2es.launch) & [here_MAP](https://github.com/HKPolyU-UAV/MLMapping/blob/master/launch/mlmapping_e2es.launch).

 ##### B.
 The topics there you might be interested are as follows: